 If you entered the NWIC school code on your FAFSA, we will receive a copy of your SAR within about four to six days (typically we receive it the day after you receive your email link).
 We will review it for any items flagged by the DOE as well as review your NWIC file.
-In addition to checking for the items noted as needed additional information to complete your file, a letter containing any necessary forms will be mailed to you.
-This letter will outline what you need to complete before the DOE can release any aid for you.
-Please read the letter carefully and call if there are questions.
+In addition to checking for the items noted as needed by the DOE on your SAR, we will also check for: